 A Roadmap for Launching Campus-Wide Access: Purdue University Northwest

-By Stephen R. Turner, Vice Chancellor Finance and Administration at Purdue University Northwest
+By Stephen R. Turner, Vice Chancellor – Finance and Administration at Purdue University Northwest

 Purdue University Northwest is unlike other regional campuses in a number of ways.
 We operate two campuses 35 miles apart, which means our students can choose between a rural educational setting near iconic Lake Michigan beaches or a more traditional residential setting adjacent to a vibrant urban center, both of which give the sense of a close-knit campus community.
 We are a Hispanic Serving Institution and the most diverse within the Purdue University system.
 We’re proud that our Honors College is the most diverse in the state of Indiana.

-However, like many regional institutions, we experienced significant enrollment pressures over the past several years and observed a consistent downtrend in campus store commission sales after seeing fierce competition from places like Amazon.
+However, like many regional institutions, we experienced significant enrollment pressures over the past several years.
+We also observed a consistent downtrend in campus store commission sales after seeing fierce competition from places like Amazon.
 We needed to put our limited resources in places that benefited our students directly.
-The campus-wide Equitable Access program we launched in Fall 2023 has been instrumental in supporting our mission to assist students throughout their academic journey.
+The campus-wide Access program we launched in Fall 2023 has been instrumental in supporting our mission to assist students throughout their academic journey.
 Its ongoing success is a testament to the power of partnership and collaboration.
 As the first and only school in Indiana to implement this program, we are proud that Purdue Northwest is setting a precedent as a leader not just in our state but across the Midwest.

 Responding to Challenges